sentientmonkey/nix-talk/README.md

 of `openssl` or `libxml` when building different applications.

 For an example, let's use the `nix-shell` command to open up a new bash shell with `curl` installed.
-(Note this example is running on linux).
+(Note this example is running on Linux).

 ```bash
 $ nix-shell -p curl